junxit/us-congress-bills-110/metadata.md

 - 2007-07-16 — Senate amendment agreed to: Amendment SA 2269 agreed to in Senate by Unanimous Consent.
 - 2007-07-16 — Senate amendment proposed (on the floor): Amendment SA 2269 proposed by Senator Reed for Senator Clinton.(consideration: CR S9291; text: CR S9291)
 - 2007-07-16 — Senate amendment submitted
+- 2007-07-17 — Message on Senate action sent to the House.
+- 2007-07-17 — Received in the House.
+- 2007-07-17 — Referred to the House Committee on Armed Services.